Pixailz/Pixailz/README.md

  <summary>TODO</summary>

 1. start minishell, alone or with a mate
+1. start ft_helper
+    - python3 script
+    - to help for
+         - explicit src in Makefile
+         - prototype, aligned in headers

 1. rewrite philosophers bonus
     - push it !
 1. write bonus of ft_printf